by Andrea M. Darcy

-Switch chairs and speak now from the other side (but he doesn’t support c and it makes me feel really low, and our sex life is over).
+- Switch chairs and speak now from the other side (but he doesn’t support my career and it makes me feel really low, and our sex life is over).

 Conscious breathing is gaining ground as a mental health tool.
 Breathing into your diaphragm in counted, measured breaths lowers stress and anxiety.
 They trigger the sympathetic nervous system, meaning you are on a cortisol high and tense.
 Breathing triggers the opposite, the parasympathetic nervous system, which gives a feeling of calmness.

 Exercise is on the NHS list of things to do to counter anxiety.
 And it’s hardly surprising.

 An overview of all current research to date on anxiety and exercise shows that it doesn’t just help by giving us a distraction from thinking (although that bit helps).
 It does affect both our brain and body in ways that physiologically lower stress and anxiety.

 The clear winner here is cognitive behavioural therapy (CBT), recommended for anxiety by the NHS and shown as helpful by a large body of research.